 Encouraging artistic chops while keeping walls free from expressive crayoning is a delicate balance.
-This art station helps focus the colorful chaos with loads of supply storage bins, a paper roll holder to provide an endless canvas (with no lines to color in), and room for 2 stools so you can show them where their inner Rembrandt comes from.
+This art and crafts station helps focus the colorful chaos with loads of supply storage bins, a paper roll holder to provide an endless canvas (with no lines to color in), and room for two stools so you can show them where their inner Rembrandt comes from.
 The result is wall-worthy art, rather than wall-as-art-station.

 Crayola Color Alive Easy Animation Studio

-Using a combination of an app, a posable mannequin, and good old-fashioned colored pencils, your kid can take their Frozen obsession to the next level and build their own flamethrowing mutant Olaf.
+Using a combination of a smartphone app, a posable mannequin, and good old-fashioned colored pencils, your kid can take their Frozen obsession to the next level and build their own flamethrowing mutant Olaf.
 There’s a booklet of characters and backgrounds to start with, but the app also works with real-world images so you can commandeer your kid’s toy and animate that hilarious thing they did last weekend.
 YouTube millions, here you come!